 Albeit I believe the “10.000-hours rule” is very misleading, it does have a great advantage: it highlights how much effort matters.
 And that’s all in our control.

-Outliers is similar in many ways to other popular Gladwell’s books such as Blink and The Tipping Point.
-They take complex life issues, apply some research and popularize a few psychological principles in a way that makes them sound deep and smart.
+“Outliers” takes complex life issues, applies some (random) research and popularize a few psychological principles in a way that makes them sound deep and smart.

 And that makes for interesting reads for the layperson.

 Whether or not they can contain life-changing advise or you can easily apply them to your life, that’s another question.

 There is one hugely positive, important pro in books like “Outliers” though: they help readers to think outside of the box and look at less obvious explanations and variables.

 And it puts to rest the idea that “it’s all talent” or “it’s all work”.
 It’s both.
 Plus some randomness.